When you’re taking your very first steps into the world of ecommerce, there’s a lot to learn.

 As her business grew, there were small things about Etsy that began to frustrate Lorena.
 Specifically, given her wide range of products, she needed additional categories to keep her store organized.

-“I wanted more than ten categories, because I was branching out and making more and different ceramics, and dyeing more and different weights of yarn.
-The more products I added, the harder it was making categories on Etsy that helped people find what they wanted.”
+“I was branching out and making more and different ceramics, and dyeing more and different weights of yarn,” she says.
+“The more products I added, the harder it was making categories on Etsy that helped people find what they wanted.”

 While Lorena was originally worried that building her own store would be cost-prohibitive, after running the numbers she realized it was affordable enough that she could keep both open at the same time.

-“When I started my Shopify site in 2012, I moved over all of my yarn and all of my soap, and about 75% of my ceramics.
-The only things I kept on Etsy were things that repeatedly sold there, especially around the holidays.
-While the majority of my time was spent promoting my Shopify site, I’d start beefing up the Etsy one around August, leading into the holidays.”
+“When I started my Shopify site in 2012, the only things I kept on Etsy were things that repeatedly sold there, especially around the holidays,” says Lorena.
+“While the majority of my time was spent promoting my Shopify site, I’d start beefing up the Etsy one around August, leading into the holidays.”

 Crucially, Lorena also carries the appeal of supporting a small, handmade business through to her store.
 Etsy’s focus on handmade goods and personal connections is what makes it so appealing to customers, but with a bit of work, you can add the same feeling to your store.

-“Did you handwrite "Thanks, I hope you like this!" on your packing slips when you were on Etsy?
+“Did you handwrite ‘Thanks, I hope you like this!’ on your packing slips when you were on Etsy?
 Keep doing that with Shopify,” advises Lorena.

-Conquest Maps: Building a multi-channel business from square one
+Conquest Maps: Building a multichannel business from square one

 When Ross Worden started his business, Conquest Maps, he had no business experience, no idea about the potential market, or any idea how to ship a package.
 What he did have was a desire to give his wife a great travel map, but he couldn’t find anything online that fit his vision.

-When he started to look at options to grow beyond Etsy, he evaluated a number of ecommerce platforms.
+When he started to look at options to grow beyond Etsy, he evaluated a number of popular ecommerce platforms.